 As such, KPMG's Audit Committee Institute (ACI) provides information, resources and opportunities for you to share knowledge with your peers.
 First, you are welcome to attend our Audit Committee Roundtable sessions, which are held in major cities across the country.
-In addition, you will also benefit from our monthly article series (Audit Point of View) and quarterly videos (FrontPage Video Series) that focus on the most pressing audit committee agenda items.
+In addition, you will also benefit from our monthly article series (Audit Point of View) as well as thought leadership and insights on the most pressing audit committee agenda items.